Bye Aerospace eFlyer 2: Development

+As of September 2026, the eFlyer 2 had its experimental-category flight certificate granted..
+On September 17, 2026, the prototype registered as N400EF made its first flight, five minutes in duration, piloted by Elliot Seguin.
+Flight details.

 Design

 The aircraft is intended to be certified under FAR 23 and supplied as a complete ready-to-fly-aircraft.

 It has been designed specifically for the flight training market and is projected to have a 3.5 hour duration.

 The eFlyer 2 features a cantilever low-wing, a two-seat side-by-side configuration enclosed cockpit under a bubble canopy, fixed tricycle landing gear and a single electric motor in tractor configuration powered by up to six Lithium-ion battery packs.

 The design has a gross weight of 1900 lb and is made from composite material, primarily carbon fibre.
 The cockpit employs an iPad used for cockpit instrumentation display, including motor, battery and aircraft systems.
 The aircraft connects to Redbird Flight Simulations' Sidekick system, which wirelessly tracks the eFlyer's motor, flight time, physical location and attitude in real time when in flight.

 The previously used 57 lb Siemens SP70D had a takeoff rating of 90 kW and 70 kW continuous.

 Utah-based Electric Power Systems provides the 92-kWh energy storage including battery modules, management and distribution.

 The 138 kn cruise aircraft is projected to have hourly operating costs one-sixth of a piston-powered Cessna 172.

 The Safran motor announced in November 2020 will be from the ENGINeUS 100 line.